alexispomares/aleph-zero-validator/README.md

 ## Server Specifications

 The official recommended Aleph Zero specs for each node are summarized in the image below.
-I have been running a [Bare Metal OVH server](https://eco.ovhcloud.com) for each of my 2 nodes with the following specs:
+I have been running a [bare metal OVH server](https://eco.ovhcloud.com) for each of my 2 nodes with the following specs:
 - `OS`: Ubuntu Server 22.04 LTS
 - `CPU`: Intel Xeon E3-1230v6 - 4c/8t - 3.5 GHz/3.9 GHz
 - `RAM`: 32 GB ECC 2133 MHz